Finches

 The name Fringillidae is derived from the Latin word ‘fringilla’, which refers to the Common Chaffinch.
 Very rare fossil remains of the Finches have been acquired, which is inadequate to exactly discover the past of this bird.
 Similar to the other species of Passeroidae family, these birds may also have evolved in the Middle Miocene era, which means about 10 to 20 million years ago.
 An unidentifiable fossil of this category has been discovered at Polgardi, situated in Hungary, which belongs to 12 million years back, from the late Miocene era.

-READ MORE: Scarlet Macaw
+READ MORE: Conure

 Description